 Every once in a while you just have to let it all hang out and have one of those BLOWOUT days.
 A day unlike any other at camp that stands out as truly unique.
 While many of the best memories from a summer are created on standard routine days, these special days really serve to punctuate a summer at camp.

-This morning was dedicated to collecting pelts (ok…points…but we call them pelts…more Voyageur-y, don’t ya think?) through Voyageur-themed individual events like archery, balancing a canoe paddle on your chin, and orienteering…and less Voyageur-esqe events like the playak tug sprint, distance Frisbee throw, soccer shootout, color crayon scramble, limbo, and sand dune slalom.
+This morning was dedicated to collecting pelts (ok…points…but we call them pelts…more Voyageur-y, don’t ya think?) through Voyageur-themed individual events like the portage run, balancing a canoe paddle on your chin, and kayak sprint…and less Voyageur-esqe events like Gaga shootout, color crayon scramble, yoked, egg toss, and the sand dune slalom.
 Each Voyageur could compete in as many events as they wanted, and merely participating in the event earned pelts for their companies.
-(Yes…this all works better if you can envision your 11 year old as an incredibly accomplished French Canadian adventurer rather than a 5th grader that almost never has his shoes tied!)
-Later in the morning, the Voyegeurs competed in group events like a ropes course, a jigsaw puzzle race, a scavenger hunt, and a cookout box skee ball to earn more pelts for their companies.
+(Yes…this all works better if you can envision your 11-year-old as an incredibly accomplished French Canadian adventurer rather than a 5th grader that almost never has his shoes tied!)
+Later in the morning, the Voyegeurs competed in group events like a ropes course, basketball, speed jig-saw puzzle building, the barrel fill, and a cookout box skee ball to earn more pelts for their companies.

 After lunch (wild rice soup in a crusty bread bowl and, yes, your kid ate it!
-In fact, we have wild rice in some form in every single meal today…and they totally dig it!), the teams will use these pelts to buy up territories on a massive game board.
-These territories and their resources are worth even more pelts depending on what other territories a team owns around them.
-The degree of sophistication and the level of thought that these kids put into their strategic geographic domination is truly…um…terrifying!
+In fact, we have wild rice in some form in every single meal today…and they totally dig it!), the teams use these pelts to explore territories on a massive game board.
+These territories and their resources are worth even more pelts depending on what other territories a team has explored.
+The degree of sophistication and the level of thought that these kids put into their strategic geographic domination approaches is truly…um…terrifying!
 (And further “ammunition” to support my desire to spread pacifism to the campers!
-If these strategic minds ever get into positions where they become the wielders of military might, we are all in trouble!)
+If these strategic minds ever get into positions where they become the wielders of political might, we are all in trouble!)
 Days before the Grand Pursuit, boys have been huddled in small groups looking at the game board from last year and planning their strategy for this year.
 (Of course, we add a new twist to the game each year to keep them on their toes and to make sure they understand who is running the show!
 This year, we changed the game significantly and shifted the focus to rewarding exploration over simple land control.)

-The afternoon will be spent engaged in team events such as handball, water pushball, basketball, tennis, ultimate Frisbee, chess, euchre, and quiz bowl.
-(All told, there are 43 different contests throughout the day!)
+The afternoon will be spent engaged in team events such as handball, pushball, basketball, tennis, ultimate Frisbee, chess, euchre, and canoe tug of war.
+(All told, there are 41 different contests throughout the day!)
 Every Voyageur has the opportunity to participate in multiple events.
-The final four events – canoe relay, tug of war, fish-a rama, and the incredible sawbuck (the boys use a two-person saw to cut through a log…legitimate Voyageur stuff!!!) – will all take place on the Waterfront with the entire camp watching and cheering on their teammates.
-It is always a great scene.
-The whole camp together and singularly focused.
+The final four events – canoe relay, tug of war, fish-o-rama, and the incredible sawbuck (the boys use a two-person saw to cut through a log…legitimate Voyageur stuff!!!) – will all take place on the waterfront with the entire camp watching and cheering on their teammates.
+It is always a great scene with the whole camp together, singularly focused.
 Victories in these competitions earn the fur trading companies territory steals for the giant game board play after dinner.

 After a hard fought day of intense athletic and mental competition, the Grand Pursuit’s dinner is a wholly different affair.
-We will all enjoy a barbeque on the beach complete with pork tenderloin, wild rice salad (as promised), Navajo fry bread with honey butter and cinnamon sugar (ok…we call it fry bread so that we can serve it with dinner…but it sure feels and tastes a lot like a donut!) homemade cream puffs, and many other accoutrements.
+We will all enjoy a barbeque on the beach complete with pork tenderloin, wild rice salad (as promised), fry bread with honey butter and cinnamon sugar (ok…we call it fry bread so that we can serve it with dinner…but it sure feels and tastes a lot like a donut!) homemade cream puffs, and many other accoutrements.
 At this barbeque, the time for raucous cheering will have ended, and we will all sit down together for a pleasant and mellow dinner.
-It is totally appropriate for us all, after an intense day of competition, to let that intensity diminish and sit down for a nice meal together.
+It is totally appropriate for us all, after an intense day of competition, to let that intensity go and sit down for a nice meal together.

 All is well in the North Woods…